s1upee/ADAS-event-detection-and-data-analysis/README.md

 🚗 **Project Status: In Progress** 🚗

 ## 📌 Overview
 This project aims to develop a Python-based data processing system for analyzing ADAS event logs, such as lane departure warnings, automatic braking events, and adaptive cruise control activations.
-The system will read vehicle telemetry data, detect significant ADAS events, and visualize the results for performance evaluation.
+The system processes vehicle telemetry data, detects ADAS-related events such as sudden braking, lane departures, and emergency braking, and stores them in `adas_events.csv` for further analysis.

 ## 📅 Estimated Completion: 1-2 Days